Best Community & FQHC Health EMR Buyer's Guide 2025

 Meaningful-Use

-Since the introduction of the HITECH Act, healthcare IT has undergone a massive transition starting from the widely recognized Meaningful Use program to what is now known as MACRA, the Medicare EHR Incentive Program.
+Since the introduction of the HITECH Act, healthcare IT has undergone a massive transition starting from the widely recognized Meaningful Use program to what is now known as MACRA, the Medicare EMR Incentive Program.
 The Meaningful Use program has transformed and now formed part of the four components of the new Merit-Based Incentive Payment System (MIPS), which itself is a fundamental part of MACRA.

-For some medical practices, the transition from paper-based records to EMR Software (Electronic Medical Records Software) has not been a simple one.
+For some medical practices, the transition from paper-based records to EHR Software (Electronic Medical Records Software) has not been a simple one.
 Regardless, realizing that the benefits of utilizing ONC Certified EHR Software far outweigh the hassle and challenges associated with it - ensuring a viable future, most practices today have successfully transformed their clinical and administrative operations to EMR Software.

 EMR Software Benefits